Touched by Heaven

 Inspired by how Dr. Nemeh was able to help their son, my friends worked very hard to arrange for Dr. Nemeh to come to our parish in Sandusky to perform a prayer and healing session.
 While he maintained a dedicated medical practice in the Cleveland area where he met one on one with patients, like my friends’ son – he also went out to different area churches to do larger communal sessions.
 In June of 2007, and again in October of that same year, Dr. Nemeh came to Sts.
 Peter & Paul parish in Sandusky, Ohio to pray over all in attendance.
 I don’t recall there being any charge to attend, but only a limited number of tickets were issued to manage crowd control and logistics.

 Without getting into all of the mechanics of what and how it all happened – those who obtained a ticket to the event (and there were a lot of people there!) were called forward in small groups and were made to stand in rows.
 Meanwhile, Dr. Nemeh moved back and forth up and down the rows of people praying over each person individually.
 You did not have to be noticeably sick or experiencing specific pain to be prayed over.
 There was no communication or diagnosis and not once did Dr. Nemeh say: “tell me where it hurts.”
-It was simply a brief personal encounter for each person with Dr. Nemeh who prayed over them, laid on his hands on them, and moved on to the next person.
+It was simply a brief personal encounter for each person with Dr. Nemeh who prayed over them, laid his hands on them, and moved on to the next person.
 Most of those encounters lasted for only a few seconds.
 My own personal experience was probably 5-10 seconds at most.

 It is hard to explain the actual experience and sensation.
 If you have ever seen or experienced the phenomenon of being Slain by the Spirit (Google that phrase if you are not familiar with it), that is the best way I can explain what happened in the presence of Dr. Nemeh and his prayer.
 I was not suffering from any specific ailments at the time, but I was a willing participant in the two sessions with Dr. Nemeh at my parish in 2007.
 Both times, within mere seconds of Dr. Nemeh praying over me personally, I crumpled to the floor and recall trying to regain my bearings to sit up.
 He didn’t clobber me over the head with a heavy object.
 He didn’t forcibly shove me to the ground with a booming voice and dramatic hand gestures.
 He didn’t use any smoke or mirrors.
 He simply prayed over me, touched me gently on the forehead, and down I went (along with just about every other person in attendance those two days).
 And I felt an overwhelming sense of peace in that moment.

 Some skeptics will conclude that the power of suggestion and witnessing so many other people collapsing to the carpet before me somehow psyched me into experiencing that same result.
 I would agree that sometimes our minds can play tricks on us and that the collective power of suggestion can be quite significant at times.
 But for those skeptics, let me hit you back with this truth.
 Just before Dr. Nemeh came to my place in line, he was to my immediate right, where my wife was standing holding our 9 month old daughter in her arms.
 I still vividly recall the very warm smile that came across Dr. Nemeh’s face as he saw my little girl.
 He prayed over her and she suddenly went as limp as a blanket as my wife continued to hold her.
 You can make any number of assumptions or accusations when it comes to the reaction of grown adults witnessing those around them being “Slain in the Spirit.”
-But I have serious doubts that a 9 month old baby is aware enough of her surroundings to be psyched into the same reaction.
+But I have serious doubts that a 9 month old baby is aware enough of her surroundings to be psyched into the same physical reaction.
 To this day, my wife still distinctly remembers the feeling of holding our daughter and the sensation in one moment that she simply turned into a limp pile of towels in her arms.
-There were some other’s nearby who also witnessed our daughter’s response.
+There were some other’s nearby who also witnessed our daughter’s physical response.
 It was legitimate.

 I have no idea if Dr. Nemeh’s prayer had any immediate or lasting effect on my daughter or her health, and that’s not really the point.
 This happened nearly 13 years ago and I cannot recall at this point if the fever that led to the 9-1-1 call happened before or after June of 2007.
 But that really doesn’t matter at this point as she is a healthy and happy child – now several months into her teenage years.